 Combien de fois les administrateurs ou gérants entendent « je suis chez nous et je fais ce que je veux ».

-Even though a co-owner is at home in his apartment, its use should be in accordance with the prescriptions of the declaration of co-ownership.
-This document may contain provisions prohibiting any activities other than residential ones in the immovable.
-To ensure the welfare of its residents, it may be necessary for the syndicate to impose sanctions to co-owners or tenants who disregard the by-laws of the immovable.
-It may even, on occasion, petition the court to assert the rights of all co-owners.
+A co-owner may be at home in his apartment, but the use he makes of it must comply with what is prescribed in the declaration of co-ownership.
+However, short-term rentals such as Airbnb's are sometimes prohibited if the declaration of co-ownership expressly indicates it or if the destination of the building is exclusively residential.
+This document may contain provisions prohibiting non-residential activities in the immovable.
+In order to ensure the well-being of the people who live there, it may be necessary for the syndicate to impose sanctions on co-owners or tenants who violate the by-laws of the immovable.
+He may even have, on certain occasions, to resort to the court to assert the rights of all the co-owners.

 When the rented property is an apartment, all tenants must comply with the by-laws of the immovable.
 However, tourists who rent a condo temporarily have often not received a copy.
 Therefore, without even knowing it, they may be in breach of the provisions included in this regulation.
 These tourists can use the parking spaces reserved for visitors, thus reducing the number of spaces available.
 Others park squarely in the spaces belonging to the co-owners.
 In addition, these temporary occupants may be less aware of safety considerations, as well as the tranquility of the co-owners.
 In short, they usually consider the unit they rented as a hotel room.